aws/aws-encryption-sdk-python/README.rst

 You must then create an instance of either a keyring (with the MPL installed) or a CMM.
-You may also provide an instance of a legacy master key provider.
+(You may also provide an instance of a legacy master key provider, but this is not recommended.)
 The examples in this README use the ``AwsKmsKeyring`` class.
-Note: You must install the `AWS Cryptographic Material Providers Library (MPL)`_ to use this class.
+Note: You must also install the `AWS Cryptographic Material Providers Library (MPL)`_ to use this class.

 AwsKmsKeyring